release-it/release-it/README.md

 ## Links

-- **NEW**: [release-it supports plugins](https://github.com/release-it/release-it/issues/501) (since v11), so virtually
+- Since v11, [release-it supports plugins](https://github.com/release-it/release-it/issues/501), so virtually any
-  any functionality can be added to your release process.
+  functionality can be added to your release process.
 - For **updates**, see [CHANGELOG.md](CHANGELOG.md) for major updates, and [releases](https://github.com/release-it/release-it/releases) for a detailed version history.
 - To **contribute**, please read [CONTRIBUTING.md](CONTRIBUTING.md) first.